 How much do black Ragdolls cost?

 The cost can vary based on the cat’s age, health condition, and breeder reputation.
-Generally, vaccinated, healthy black ragdoll kitten costs anywhere from $400 to $2000.
+Generally, a vaccinated, healthy black ragdoll kitten costs anywhere from $400 to $2000.
 Their rarity might even bump up the price tag.

 Can Black Ragdoll Cats Have Blue Eyes?